jose-navarro/workflowmaker/README.md

 3. Take a look at the WorkflowMaker user guide to learn where to find the relevant information about the tools.
-All user guides are part of the installation kit (either included as a subfolder in the Linux installer or as a specific folder created by the installer on Windows, which may be accessed via the Start menu).
+All user guides are part of the installation kit (either included as a subfolder in the Linux package or as a specific folder created by the installer on Windows, which may be accessed via the Start menu).